Whoomp! (There It Is): Weekly charts

+Year-end charts

 BM Dubs version

 In 2001, UK garage producer BM Dubs (Andrew Kirby) released a version credited as BM Dubs presents Mr. Rumble featuring Brasstooth and Kee.
 It is based on Mr. Rumble's "Whoops....
 We'll Be in Trouble!" from 2000, in which this version directly samples the vocals from Tag Team's "Whoomp!
 (There It Is)", whereas BM Dubs' 2001 version is a cover with vocals by Kee.
 It samples the Timo Maas remix of "Dooms Night" by Azzido Da Bass and reached No. 32 on the UK Singles Chart and No. 4 on the UK Dance Singles Chart in March 2001.

 GEICO spot

 In December 2020, the GEICO insurance company used a parody of "Whoomp!
 (There It Is)" and the members of Tag Team as the punchline to a joke in a commercial.
 It featured Glenn and Gibson replacing the lyrics of the song with lyrics about ice cream, turning the lyric to "Scoop!
 (There It Is)".
 While the song had been used in advertisements previously, this was the first time the members appeared in a spot.